Sacusa/os161/design/asst-design.md

 1. __void fh_destroy(struct file_handle *fh)__: Reduces the number of processes associated with the file handle.
 If the count reaches 0, the file handle is destroyed.

+1. __int fh_write(struct file_handle *fh, void *buf, size_t buflen, int *size)__: Writes the buffer pointed to by 'buf', of size 'buflen', to the file 'fh'.
+The actual number of bytes written are stored in 'size'.
+Returns 0 on success, error value otherwise.

 1. __int fh_read(struct file_handle *fh, void *buf, size_t buflen, int *size)__: Reads 'buflen' number of bytes into the buffer 'buf' from the file 'fh'.
 The actual number of bytes read are stored in 'size'.
-Returns 0 on success, error value otherwise.

-1. __int fh_write(struct file_handle *fh, void *buf, size_t buflen, int *size)__: Writes the buffer pointed to by 'buf', of size buflen, to the file 'fh'.
-The actual number of bytes written are stored in 'size'.
 Returns 0 on success, error value otherwise.

 ### 3. Process Table